DreymaR/BigBagKbdTrixPKL/Layouts/Gallium/README.md

 - The `O'` bigram is better this way, but the more common `I'` bigram is worse.
 Using a CoDeKey solves that.
 - The `YOU'` tetragram is actually an outward roll on Galliard, albeit with a lateral stretch.
 Whee!
 - I asked GalileoBlues on his [Gallium repo on GitHub][GalIs5], and got a go for publishing this variant.
-- Also see the README for the similar [Gralmak][Gralmk] Graphite variant.
+- Also see the README for the similar [Gralmak][GmkPKL] Graphite variant.
 <br>

 ![Gallium (C)AWS-ISO help image](./Gallium_ISO-AWS_EPKL.png)